-This project is aimed at testing and refurbishing scintillators made of Bicron8 material and typically sized as 5 cm x 22 cm x 350 cm with 3 inch photomultiplier tubes from the CLAS TOF system at Jefferson Lab.
-We are refurbishing them for use as large angle detectors in the EMC-SRC experiment in Hall C. CAMAC, CCUSB-Win and C++, excel were used as a data acquisition system.
+This project is aimed at testing and refurbishing scintillators typically sized as 5 cm x 22 cm x 350 to 450 cm with 3 inch photomultiplier tubes from the CLAS TOF system at Jefferson Lab.
+We are refurbishing them for use as large acceptance detectors in the EMC-SRC experiment in Hall C. CAMAC, CCUSB-Win and C++, excel were used as a data acquisition system.
 By using the pulse height and timing from detectors in coincidence to see if the results fall into the expected range, the results will be used to determine if and what type of maintenance is to be performed on the detectors.
 After maintenance is complete the detectors will be retested to ensure the detectors’ readings were of the proper timing, efficiency, as well as within the expected range and time resolution.

 Copyright, 2015, by Sonja Jayne Schimmers-Wood, All Rights Reserved.

-This thesis is dedicated to
+This thesis is dedicated to Cody J Wood, without you I could not have accomplished all that I have.
+Thank you for your unwavering support and encouragement.

 ACKNOWLEDGMENTS

+I would like to take this opportunity to express gratitude to all of the faculty members from the ODU physics department for all of their help and support.
+Also a special thanks to Dr. Lawrence Weinstein, for all his guidance and patience throughout my project.

 TABLE OF CONTENTS